wedeling/EasySurrogate/tutorials/L96/L96_QSN.md

     ##################################
 ```

 Here, `B_n` is the current state of the subgrid-scale term, and `X_n` is the state of the large-scale variables.
-The subroutine `predict(X_n)` updates the time-lagged input features and return a stochastic prediction for `B_n` as described above.
+The subroutine `predict(X_n)` updates the time-lagged input features and returns a stochastic prediction for `B_n` as described above.
 The rest of the code is unmodified.

 Note that due to the stochastic nature of the surrogate, as well as the chaotic nature of L96, we cannot expect that the trajectories of `X_k` and `B_k` will follow those of the full system.
-Below we show a movie of the time evolution of the stochastic QSN `B_k` and the `B_k` of the full system.
+Below we show a movie of the time evolution of the stochastic QSN `B_k` (in the 'online' phase, when the QSN surrogate is a source term in the `X_k` ODEs) and the `B_k` of the full system.
 Eventually the two trajectories start to diverge.
 That said, we reiterate that our quantities of interest are time-averaged statistics, dicussed next.

 ![alt text](qsn_pred.gif)